 With memory foam, we only need one material throughout the entire pillow.
 The material itself adjusts to where we need more support.
 Our body heat warms the pillow at the areas where we are in contact.
 This softens the memory foam and allows us to sink in and support the specific body part.

 The property of firmness (hard to soft) of memory foam is used to determine comfort.
-Firmness is measured by a foam's IFD (Indentation Force Deflection) rating.
+A foam’s IFD (Indentation Force Deflection) rating measures the firmness of a pillow.
 Not all memory foam pillows are made the same.
 IFD ratings for memory foams range between super soft (IFD 10) and semi-rigid (IFD 120).

 Other variations beside firmess is the contoured shape of the pillows.